Jilli Blackwood is a globally celebrated textile artist and designer who brings her unique Slash and Show style to the worlds of art and fashion.

 An Intimate Relationship

 The starting point, that moment when I begin a work of art, is crucial.
 Sometimes the timing just isn’t right.
-It’s difficult to explain but delaying starting by a day or two can make all the difference as to how the piece progresses and evolves.
+It’s difficult to explain but delaying beginning by a day or two can make all the difference as to how a piece evolves.
 Waiting for the right moment is such an important part of my creative process.
-I need the time to think thoroughly about what I am about to do, the time to hold the idea in my mind’s eye until I feel confident and comfortable with it.
-Then, and only then, it is the time to begin.
+I need the time to think thoroughly about what I am about to do; take time to hold the idea in my mind’s eye until I feel confident and comfortable with it.
+Then and only then is it time to begin.

-The series of actions which follow continues and deepens the relationship I am having with the work.
-Sometimes it’s hand embroidery, sometimes it’s machine embroidery and sometimes it is weaving.
-Sometimes it’s an amalgamation of all three which is needed to create the textured surfaces.
-Moving from the sewing machine to seeing the work on the wall, I assess where I am at and how I feel about the work’s progression.
-This is the intuitive stage when the relationship is at its strongest.
-I feel my way forward by listening to my heart.
+No matter which medium I am working with, the series of actions which follow deepen my relationship with the work.
+Sometimes it is hand embroidery or machine embroidery, and sometimes it is weaving or painting.
+Though more often it is a combination of a number of different methods which are needed to create the desired textured surfaces.
+Regularly moving from the sewing machine, canvas, or my lap, to seeing the work on the wall, I assess where I am at with the piece and how I feel about its progression.
+This is the intuitive stage, the point at which my relationship is at its strongest, as I feel my way forward following my heart.

 My process of art and craft is a concentrated, complex and time-consuming practice.
-The working process is a constant re-evaluation of my decisions.
-I hear the voice of doubt speak into my ear but then remember to listen to my heart.
+It is a constant re-evaluation of my decisions as I hear the voice of doubt in my head but then remember to follow my heart.
 I know if something is right, I feel it deep within.
 I know that, after all my struggles, I have mastered the art of creation.